KonstPartner/quotes-app/README.md

 > Local API is **available only in local development or production mode**.
 > In deployments (e.g., GitHub Pages), this feature is not working.

+---

+## Notes

+> Authentication in this app is **implemented purely on the client**, using json-server as a mock backend.
+> Passwords are hashed on the client side only to avoid storing plain-text passwords in db.json,